NETWAYS/ansible-collection-elasticstack/CONTRIBUTING.md

 that each pull request brings along, so that the description is written by the person who knows what changed rather than reconstructed months later at release time.

-Add one file per pull request under `changelogs/fragments/`.
+Add one **new** file per pull request under `changelogs/fragments/`.
 Name it after the issue or the change, for example `546_rolling_upgrade.yml`.
-Never edit an existing fragment, so that every entry can be traced back to the pull request that introduced it.
+Do not put your entry into an existing fragment and do not rename or delete one, so that every entry stays traceable to the pull request that introduced it.
+The pipeline rejects both.

 ```yaml
 # changelogs/fragments/546_rolling_upgrade.yml